todiane/poster-palace/README.md

 Ability for customers to gain support with their order and/or use of the site, e.g. registration and logging in.
 Support is also available for non-registered users to get in touch.

 **Customer Engagement and Retention**:
 Strong online presence via social media and SEO.
-A store that attracts customers via its activity and also encourages repeat business and customer loyalty.
+A store that attracts customers via its activity (e.g. events and influencer marketing) and also encourages repeat business and customer loyalty.

 </details>